nattirat/investment_company_sales_analysis/README.md

 # Machine Learning Models to Predict Sales and High-Growth-Rate Companies
-This project is a part of the curriculum of UE Machine Learning (Supervised Learning) under Master 2 - Data Science de la Faculté des Sciences Economiques et de Gestion, Université de Strasbourg.
+This project is a part of the curriculum of UE Machine Learning (Supervised Learning) under Master 2 - Data Science Faculté des Sciences Economiques et de Gestion, Université de Strasbourg, France

 # Context